NeatPatel/eventMessager/README.md

 <br>

 #### 5. Database Setup:
-- This Event app is a small scale event based reminder app that will mainly only require a small maintainable database to store the data for future use, so a perfect plugin to use for this project is sqlite.
-Sqlite in android studio requires specific class inherited and interface methods in order to execute so that its SqliteOpenHelper class can be extended and used properly.
+- This Event app is a small scale event based reminder app that will mainly only require a small maintainable database to store the data for future use, so a perfect plugin to use for this project is SQLite.
+SQLite in Android Studio requires specific class inherited and interface methods in order to execute so that its SqliteOpenHelper class can be extended and used properly.
 - To create a database, add a file called `EventDataBase.java`, and add the following code to it:

 <details markdown="1">